-PS313 or PS313FS Human Development II (3)
+PS313FS Human Development II (3)

 This course is a continuation of the historical and theoretical perspectives on growth and human development from the period of adolescence through early adulthood, middle adulthood, late adulthood and death and dying concerns.
 Attention is given to the barriers and resolutions of conflicts at the various stages of the adult's life.
 Issues around aging and illness are of special concern.
 Major developmental theories are examined in the light of a biblical perspective for human growth.
 Students in the degree completion program have a different class format.
-Prerequisite: PS 2O3 (Alt) (Spring) Adult Studies will include suffix FS.
+Enrollment is limited to students in the Adult Degree Programs.
 (Fall and Spring)

-PS323 Psychology & Christianity (3)
+PS323 Psychology and Christianity (3)